webmandman/boxlang-ghcr-test/README.md

 ## Why is this Relevant to You?

 ### Cost-Effective
-- **GitHub**: Free.
+- **GitHub Repository**: Free.
 - **GitHub Container Registry**: Free.
+- **Render.com Web Service**: Free.
-- **Render.com free tier**: Provides 0.1 CPU and 512MB RAM.
+  - Provides 0.1 CPU and 512MB RAM.
-  - Shuts down after 8 minutes of inactivity, but startup time is only about 45 seconds.
+  - Shuts down after 8 minutes of inactivity, but startup time is only about 45-90 seconds.
   - Ideal for a hobby web app with zero users.

 ### Simplicity